 Obstetric accidents (eg, incision of the placenta during cesarean delivery, birth trauma)

-Hemorrhagic disease of the newborn ( see also Vitamin K Deficiency Vitamin K Deficiency Vitamin K deficiency results from extremely inadequate intake, fat malabsorption, or use of coumarin anticoagulants.
-Deficiency is particularly common among breastfed infants.
-It impairs clotting... read more ) is hemorrhage within a few days of a normal delivery caused by transient physiologic deficiency in vitamin K–dependent coagulation factors (factors II, VII, IX, and X).
+Hemorrhagic disease of the newborn (see also Vitamin K Deficiency Vitamin K Deficiency Vitamin K deficiency results from extremely inadequate intake or fat malabsorption.
+Risk of bleeding is increased by use of coumarin anticoagulants.
+Deficiency is particularly common among breastfed... read more ) is hemorrhage within a few days of a normal delivery caused by transient physiologic deficiency in vitamin K–dependent coagulation factors (factors II, VII, IX, and X).
 These factors are poorly transferred across the placenta, and, because vitamin K is synthesized by intestinal bacteria, very little is produced in the initially sterile intestine of the newborn.
 Vitamin K–deficient bleeding has three forms:

 Late (2 to 12 weeks of age)